310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 Not to mention… Although it isn’t happening as much anymore, ‘cause my fans do usually respect my privacy, as an idol…

-But it <em>is</em> possible that one of my fans came over, ‘cause they might’ve known me as the “super handsome greengrocer guy”…
+But it <em>is</em> possible that one of my fans came over, ‘cause they might’ve known me as the “super handsome greengrocer guy”…[^3]

 Either way, the shock of losing “Tropical Island Troppeys” won’t disappear by sinking myself into depression… so maybe I’ll help out a little as a breather…
 {% endbubble %}